-DEREK CHARKE is a JUNO and three-time ECMA award-winning composer and flutist.
-Derek has been commissioned by world-renowned artists including the Kronos Quartet, Toronto Symphony, Winnipeg Symphony, Symphony Nova Scotia, St. Lawrence String Quartet, and cellist Jeffrey Zeigler, as well as an impressive list of other performers and organizations.
+DEREK CHARKE is a JUNO and ECMA award-winning composer and flutist.
+He has been commissioned by world-renowned artists including the Kronos Quartet, Toronto Symphony, Winnipeg Symphony, Symphony Nova Scotia, St. Lawrence String Quartet, and cellist Jeffrey Zeigler, as well as an impressive list of other performers and organizations.
 Derek is a professor at Acadia University in Wolfville, Nova Scotia where he teaches composition and theory, he co-directs the Acadia New Music Society, and he continues to perform regularly as a new music performer and improviser on the flute.
 Although his music tends to defy categorization, it has been described as post-minimal, inventive, rich textured, full of colour, and imbued with drama and rhythmic vitality.
 His music often encompasses tonal/modal harmonies and melodies, sometimes with a strong rhythmic pulse in conjunction with extended instrumental techniques, often paired with soundscapes created from field recordings.

 Sepia Fragments, commissioned for the St. Lawrence String Quartet, won the 2012 JUNO Award for Classical Composition of the Year.
 Elissa Poole from the The Globe and Mail writes: “Derek Charke’s smeared lines and quivering textures have an immediate appeal...”
 Two of his works, Reel Variations on a Jig (as performed by Mark Adam and himself) and Between the shore and the ships (as performed by Helen Pridmore and Wesley Ferreira) won East Coast Music Awards in the same category.
 Derek has written many pieces for the flute, including a popular series of flute quartets including Raga Cha, Raga Saat and Raga Nau.
 More recently his Wired series was created to feature solo instruments — so far there are works for solo flute, alto saxophone, trumpet, horn, bassoon, and wind quintet.
 Each work contains a middle movement called ‘AND’ that plays with a disjunct, but lyric ‘endless’ chromatic melody.